Kenya: Early independence period

 The first direct elections for native Kenyans to the Legislative Council took place in 1957.

 Despite British hopes of handing power to "moderate" local rivals, it was the Kenya African National Union (KANU) of Jomo Kenyatta that formed a government.
 The Colony of Kenya and the Protectorate of Kenya each came to an end on 12 December 1963, with independence conferred on all of Kenya.
-The U.K. ceded sovereignty over the Colony of Kenya.
-The Sultan of Zanzibar agreed that simultaneous with independence for the colony, he would cease to have sovereignty over the Protectorate of Kenya so that all of Kenya would become one sovereign state.
+The UK ceded sovereignty over the Colony of Kenya.
+The Sultan of Zanzibar agreed that simultaneously with the independence of the Colony he would cease to have sovereignty over the Protectorate of Kenya, so that all of Kenya would become one sovereign state.
 In this way, Kenya became an independent country under the Kenya Independence Act 1963 of the United Kingdom.
 On 12 December 1964, Kenya became a republic under the name "Republic of Kenya".

 Concurrently, the Kenyan army fought the Shifta War against ethnic Somali rebels inhabiting the Northern Frontier District who wanted to join their kin in the Somali Republic to the north.
 A ceasefire was eventually reached with the signing of the Arusha Memorandum in October 1967, but relative insecurity prevailed through 1969.
 To discourage further invasions, Kenya signed a defence pact with Ethiopia in 1969, which is still in effect.